dvernooy/dvernooy.github.io/_embedded/03-home_energy.md

 \end{align*}
 $$

 As a first little diversion, if you were to stick the wall plug directly into an oscilloscope that is following every move, you would find that the amplitude $$V_{1}(t)$$ is close to a constant 170V, and peak to peak the cosine wave would be double that.
 So where does the "120V" come from?
-Hold on for a min.
+Hold on to that question for a minute.

 As another little diversion, the phase $$\phi_{1}(t)$$ tells you what type of load you have.
 If it is close to zero, the load is primarily resistive - like the heater in your toaster, or a light bulb, or the oven or dryer.
 If it is greater than zero, the load is inductive, like the motor in the washing machine, or the compressor motor in the fridge.
 If it is less than zero, the load is more capacitive - like perhaps the microwave.